DavidLineman/overtime-app/README.md

 ## Features:
 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
-- Administrative admin dashboard
+- X Administrative admin dashboard
-- Block non admin and guest users
+- X Block non admin and guest users
 - Email summary to manager for approval
 - Needs to be documented if employee did not log overtime